sujay-sp-au9/Simple-projects/README.md

 # Simple-projects
+## All posible combinations::---
+Prints all possibilities to put + or - or nothing between the numbers 1, 2, …, 9 (in this order) such that the result is always 100
 ## Convert HTML Entities::---
 Convert the characters &, <, >, " (double quote), and ' (apostrophe), in a string to their corresponding HTML entities.
 ## Telephone number validator::---